serenity-js/serenity-js/documentation/website/src/handbook/design/questions.md

 There's more to `.map()` method, though:
 - it accepts custom functions, which can be either:
-    - synchronous: `.map(value => value.replace('%', ''))`,
+    - synchronous: `.map(actor => value => value.replace('%', ''))`,
-    - or asynchronous: `.map(value => Promise.resolve(value.replace('%', ''))`,
+    - or asynchronous: `.map(actor => value => Promise.resolve(value.replace('%', ''))`,
 - it works on _any question_, including the custom ones, i.e. `NameOfTheActor().map(toUpperCase())`
-- you can use it to map a question returning a single value, but also a list of values, which is particularly useful when you need to apply the same transformation to all the rows in an HTML table, or all entries returned in an [API response](modules/rest/class/src/screenplay/questions/LastResponse.ts~LastResponse.html).
+- you can use the same technique to map both a question returning a single value, but also a question returning a list of values.
+This is particularly useful when you need to apply the same transformation to all the rows in an HTML table, or all entries returned in an [API response](modules/rest/class/src/screenplay/questions/LastResponse.ts~LastResponse.html)
+- all the parameterised mapping functions accept [`Answerable`s](/modules/core/typedef/index.html#static-typedef-Answerable<T>) too.

 <div class="pro-tip">
     <div class="icon"><i class="fas fa-lightbulb"></i></div>